axonivy-market/demo-projects/connectivity/connectivity-demos-product/README.md

 # Connectivity Demo

 Axon Ivy's Connectivity (REST/SOAP) Demo is a comprehensive collection of examples that demonstrate the use of standard architectural principles to create interactive web services.

-The solution:
+These demo examples illustrate

-- illustrates how to access your own REST service
+- how you can access your own REST service
-- contains an example of a business process that is called via a REST service
+- a business process that is called via a REST service
-- shows asynchronous services via REST (own chat implementation)
+- asynchronous services via REST (custom chat implementation)
-- shows how easy data mapping using REST works
+- how data mapping works via REST
-- illustrates the uploading of data via REST
+- uploading data via REST
-- demonstrates REST in combination with OpenAPI and OData
+- REST in combination with OpenAPI and OData
-- gives many examples of how to use SOAP service within the platform
+- many examples of the use of SOAP services in the platform

 Learn more about [3rd party integration](https://developer.axonivy.com/doc/9/concepts/3rd-party-integration/index.html) in our documentation.